Goytepe archaeological complex: Other tools

 According to the excavations, it is also assumed that habitats of this site made bone and antler tools, as there were discovered a few samples.
 Short pointed awl, spatulas and knives are considered to be most common tools among this type.
 Axes, hammers, picks, and hoes were among the less common ones.
 Polished axe made of green stone, antler hammer with a smooth surface, wavy grooves and notches were discovered from this site.

-Polished axes, smooth surface hammers have similarities with the samples of Shomutepe culture.
+Polished axes, smooth surface hammers have similarities with the samples of Shulaveri-Shomu culture.

 Plant and animal remains

 Domesticated plants, mainly wheat and barley were identified in the excavations.
 Wheat and barley samples found in Goytepe were beaten, charred and blended.
 Naked barley and free-threshing wheat are specific to Goytepe because these crops have been found rarely in the Neolithic sites of the Middle East such as in Syria and Turkey.

 Remains of domesticated goats, sheep and cattle were also found here.